Part-of-The-Pack/faq/faq/connectivity-issues.md

 ---
 type: question
-title: I have connectivity issues with the app??
+title: I have connectivity issues with the app?
 tags:
   - general
   - support